-How to measure learning in the workplace
+How to measure workplace learning

-As with any business strategy, It’s vital to keep a close eye on the health and effectiveness of your learning initiatives after they are implemented.
+As with any business strategy, it’s vital to keep a close eye on the health and effectiveness of your workplace learning initiatives after they are implemented.
 If you’re going to take the time and resources to make workplace learning central to your people strategy, you need to make sure those efforts are actually paying off.

-- Skills retention.
-How long after training do employees keep acquired knowledge and skills?
+- Skills retention: How long after training do employees keep acquired knowledge and skills?
 Do they require additional training to maintain information and abilities?

-- Time to proficiency.
-How long does it take your employees to integrate training?
+- Time to proficiency: How long does it take your employees to integrate training?
 How quickly are new skills being learned?
 How well are these skills being performed?

-- Knowledge transfer.
-How effectively are your employees applying learning to on-the-job activities?
+- Knowledge transfer: How effectively are your employees applying learning to on-the-job activities?
 Is their understanding of the training purely theoretical or are they successfully using these skills in their respective roles?

-- Engagement.
-What percentage of your employees are taking advantage of your education initiatives?
+- Engagement: What percentage of your employees are taking advantage of your education initiatives?
 What is the return-on-investment (ROI) on your learning investments?

 How to create a learning culture in the workplace

-A critical component of successful workplace education is the need to develop a culture of learning.
+A critical component of successful workplace education programs is the need to develop a culture of learning.
 Your employees are far more likely to take advantage of educational resources if you’re able to cultivate a work environment that’s primed for growth and encourages learning.

 Here are several ways you can better integrate learning into your company culture: